jdc-cunningham/debt-payment-prioritizer/google-spreadsheet-api/README.md

 ### More on service accounts
 You'll have to [make one](https://console.cloud.google.com/iam-admin/serviceaccounts), set a key and also share the spreadsheet to this email.

+### Disclaimer

+Please note that the spreadsheet's column structure maps to the front-end cards (order of creation) so it will more than likely not work for you.

+This is due to avoiding disclosing my account names

+You could come up with some dynamic column mapping process but I'm not interested in that right now.
+This is a lazy app I sometimes work on.